 Creating the time to do this as often as possible or perhaps when you need a distraction or a moment out will help you feel more grounded with the natural world around you.

-If you live near a local park or an area with trees, then bird watching is an activity you should try.
+If you live near a local park or an area with trees, bird watching is an activity you should try.
 The experience can be both liberating and fascinating.
-You can look outside your window or take a walk down the park and observe the day-to-day life of birds.
+You can look outside your window or walk down the park and observe the day-to-day life of birds.

-You might just notice how birds form their nests during mating season or how a family of birds bicker at each other.
-With birdwatching, you can enhance your connection with nature and appreciate a little more some of the diversity around us and close to home.
+You might just notice how birds form their nests during mating season or how a family of birds bickers at each other.
+Birdwatching enhances your connection with nature and allows you to appreciate a little more of the diversity around us and close to home.

 If you've always been curious to learn about the stars, sitting under the night sky is an excellent opportunity to do so.
-You can gather some friends and family to sit with you and explore the night sky.
-Doing this is a great way to strengthen relationships, connect with nature and find some sense of identity and contemplate our place in the universe.
+You can gather friends and family to sit quietly with you and explore the night sky.
+Doing this is a great way to strengthen relationships, connect with nature, find some sense of identity, and contemplate our place in the universe.

 What's better than enjoying your favorite meal with friends at a park?
-Picnics are always a great way to bond with loved ones and with nature.
+Picnics are always a wonderful way to bond with loved ones and with nature.

 You can create time to visit your favorite park with your friends and create a list of nature-viewing activities to try out.
 Check out our guide to zero-waste picnics for ideas on how to do so with less waste.